edithatogo/microcosting_healthservices/README.md

 # NWAU Calculator

 This project provides Python translations of the IHACPA SAS funding calculators.
 Modules cover acute, emergency department, mental health, subacute and outpatient activity along with HAC and AHR adjustment logic.
+The Python implementation now matches the official SAS results for all calculators.
 A lightweight command line interface is available via the `funding-calculator` script.
 Historical SAS calculators from IHACPA should be extracted to `archive/sas/<YEAR>` (for example `archive/sas/2023`).
 Each folder contains the original SAS programs and data tables for that pricing year.

 ## Installation